UofT-UTSC-CS-sandbox/final-term-project-fitcode/doc/sprint0/product_backlog.md

 14. As a developer, each quest must have a "minimum participant limit", so it prevents users from faking their quest accomplishments.

+15. As a registered user, I want to be able to view my challenges completed from previous games, so that I can figure out which areas of my physical fitness I have worked on the most and which areas need improvement.

+16. As a registered user, I want to be able to create a private game with a group of my peers, so that I can participate in games where all participants are familiar.

+17. As a registered user in the middle of a game, I want to be able to view the point totals of all participants in real time, so that I can strategize my next moves depending on my position on the leaderboard